-One of the true highlights of North Wales is Portmeirion, a tiny fantasy-Italianate village on a private peninsula surrounded by hills, which is said to be loosely modeled after Portofino.
+One of the true highlights of North Wales is Portmeirion, a tiny fantasy-Italianate village on a private peninsula surrounded by hills; it's said to be loosely modeled after Portofino in Italy.
 Designed in the 1920s by architect Clough Williams-Ellis (1883–1978), the village has a hotel and restaurant among its multicolored buildings, and gift shops sell a distinctive local pottery.
 On the edge of town is a peaceful woodland trail punctuated here and there by such flourishes as a red iron bridge and a miniature pagoda.
-William-Ellis called it his "light-opera approach to architecture," and the result is magical, though distinctly un-Welsh.
+Williams-Ellis called it his "light-opera approach to architecture," and the result is magical, though distinctly un-Welsh.
 Portmeirion is about 2 miles east of Porthmadog.